 Alternative measures of intergenerational persistence

-So far, the discussion has focused entirely on intergenerational income elasticity.
-One appeal of the elasticity measure is that it follows directly from the Becker–Tomes model for analyzing the routes to intergenerational income persistence, which eases its interpretation.
-That is one reason why this statistic is estimated so frequently.
+Most comparative work across countries and time periods has relied on the intergenerational income elasticity.
+One appeal of the elasticity measure is that it follows directly from the Becker–Tomes model for analyzing the routes to intergenerational income persistence, easing its interpretation.
 However, intergenerational elasticity does have limitations compared with other measures of intergenerational persistence.
 For example, intergenerational elasticity is mechanistically affected by changes in the income distribution.
-Thus, if inequality is growing, so that it is greater in the adult child’s generation than in the father’s, this change in inequality will automatically show up as a higher intergenerational elasticity.
+Thus, if inequality is growing, so that it is greater in the adult child's generation than in the father’s, this change in inequality will automatically show up as a higher intergenerational elasticity.
 This creates problems with making comparisons across countries and in interpreting the Great Gatsby curve.

 The rank correlation is closely related to transition matrices.
 Transition matrices are derived by dividing the income distributions of parents and adult children into equal numbers of quantile groups, for example quintiles, and noting the proportion of adult children from each parental income quintile who finish in each quintile of the adult children's distribution.
 If all the children who begin in a particular parental income quintile remain in the same income quintile as adults, there is complete intergenerational immobility (all cells in the leading diagonal equal 1, and the others equal 0).
 If the starting income quintile has no effect on the destination quintile, there is complete intergenerational mobility (all cells in a given parental quintile equal 0.20).
 The rank correlation takes this measure to the limit by extending the number of categories to equal the number of observations in the sample.